aprokopenko/justcustomfields/readme.txt

 * Checkbox (single and multiple)
 * Textarea (you can use editor light for it)
 * Date Picker\*
-* Upload Media (for upload files and images)
+* Upload Media (for uploading files and images)
-* Fields Group (for some table data)
+* Fields Group (for table data)
-* Related Content (to set relation to another Post/Page or Custom Post Type)\*
+* Related Content (to connect with another Post/Page or Custom Post Type)\*

 _\*NOTE: Available **only** for WordPress 3.1+ (Related Content field works in Select mode).
 WordPress 3.0.\* has old  jQuery/jQuery UI versions and they are not compatible with DatePicker and Autocomplete fields._

-**IMPORTANT** In version 1.3 added new functions to use in theme templates to print Upload Media fields content.
-Read more about it on plugins home page: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/
+**IMPORTANT** In version 1.3 we added new functions which can be used in theme templates to print Upload Media fields content.
+Read more about it at plugins home page: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/

 **IMPORTANT** Starting from version 1.4 all fields machine names (slug) will be started from underscore ('_').
-This prevent appearing them in standard WordPress Custom fields meta box.
+This prevents appearing them in standard WordPress Custom fields meta box.

-FILL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!
+PLEASE FEEL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!

-**ISSUES TRACKER**
+**ISSUE TRACKER**
-I've setup github repo for this plugin.
-Git is great repo with many features i can use as branches and also it has nice issue tracker.
-So i listed known bugs and future features there.
+I've installed GitHub repo for this plugin.
+Git is a great repo with many features I can use as branches and also it has nice issue tracker.
+So I've listed known bugs and future features there.
 You can post new bugs or feature requests for me there. https://github.com/aprokopenko/justcustomfields/issues

 == Installation ==

 1. Download, unzip and upload to your WordPress plugins directory
-2. Activate the plugin within you WordPress Administration Backend
+2. Activate the plugin from WordPress Administration Panel
 3. Go to Settings > Just Custom Fields
-4. Choose Standard/Custom Post Type you want to edit custom fields
+4. Choose Standard/Custom Post Type you want to edit custom fields for
 5. Create Fieldset
-6. Add fields to the fieldset.
+6. Add fields to the fieldset

 To use values from these fields in your theme, you can use usual post meta functions such as: